-CIBC's three businesses are focused on building strong client relationships.
-In CIBC Retail Markets, investments continue in delivery channels and in training for employees.
+Our three businesses are focused on building strong client relationships.
+In CIBC Retail Markets, we are investing in our delivery channels and in training for our employees.
 CIBC Wealth Management is strengthening its leadership position by continuing to build on its advisors' capabilities.
-CIBC World Markets continues to have the #1 franchise, having been named the top Equity Underwriter in Canada for the 4th consecutive year.
+In CIBC World Markets, we continue to have the #1 franchise, having been named the top Equity Underwriter in Canada for the 4th consecutive year.